Table of Contents

 π Table 20.9.4.2 β What It Means (Explained Simply)

-βΆοΈ Maximum Clearance from Top of Storage to Ceiling for CMDA Protection Criteria
+βΆοΈ Table Title: Maximum Clearance from Top of Storage to Ceiling for CMDA Protection Criteria

-This table tells you how much empty space you can leave between the top of the stored goods and the ceiling when youβre using CMDA sprinklers (Conventional Mode Density Application sprinklers).
+This table tells you how much empty space you should leave between the top of stored goods and the ceiling when using CMDA sprinklers (Conventional Mode Density Application sprinklers).

-π It’s about how close the storage can be to the ceiling before it becomes unsafe or needs a different design!
+π It’s about how close storage can be to the ceiling before it becomes unsafe or requires a different design!

 π§Ή Breaking Down Each Row: